token-terminal/smart-contract-registry/README.md

 Check out the `template.json` to see a field-by-field example.

+## How to add a new project.json

+We want the naming of projects to be consistent and identical to our main [website](https://www.tokenterminal.com/)'s project pages.

+We enforce a case style called "kebab-case" for projects: names are lowercase and each space in the name is separated by a hyphen.

+Few examples:

+- MakerDAO: `makerdao`
+- Alpha Finance: `alpha-finance`
+- Pie DAO: `pie-dao`
+- Binance Smart Chain: `binance-smart-chain`

+If you're adding a project that's already on the site, you can check out the individual project page's url: https://www.tokenterminal.com/terminal/projects/binance-smart-chain.

+## How to add smart contracts with factory contracts

+Some projects make use of a Factory pattern in their smart contract design.
+This means that there's a contract that dynamically creates new contracts.

+For the registry to be practical we don't necessarily want to track all the factory-instantiated contracts.

+That's why we'd like to track only the factory contract and one example of a factory-instantiated contract.
+You can check Uniswap's `uniswap.json` registry for an example.

 ## How to contribute

 First of all, thank you for being awesome and taking the time to contribute.
 Being able to gather all relevant smart contracts in the ecosystem is a community-effort, which you are part of.